tomchor/ezkpp/_build/html/_sources/compiling.txt

 -------------------------------------

 Now we are going to set-up the environment to compile KPP.
 The first step is to make sure that you have the necessary software.
+These are called the dependencies of a program: it is everything the program needs to be available in the system (softwares, libraries, etc.) before it's installed.

 Be sure that FLEX (public domain lexical analizer) is installed on your machine.
 You can run ``flex --version`` and if it is installed you should see something like ``flex 2.6.0``.
-If instead you see something like ``flex: command not found`` then it means that it is not installed and you're going to have to install it by running ``sudo apt update && sudo apt install flex`` if you're running Linux natively or by manually installing downloading and installing the file if you're emulating (with Cygwin, for example).
+If instead you see something like ``flex: command not found`` then it means that it is not installed and you're going to have to install it by running ``sudo apt update && sudo apt install flex`` if you're running Linux natively (depending on your Linux distribution) or by manually installing downloading and installing the file if you're emulating (with Cygwin, for example).
+A quick google search should tell you how to install it easily.
+Note: if ``flex`` isn't available for you, you might need to install the Flex-dev package with ``sudo apt install flex-devel.x86_64``.

 Be also sure that ``yacc`` and ``sed`` are installed by typing ``which yacc`` and ``which sed``.
 If you see something like ``/usr/bin/sed`` or ``/usr/lib/yacc`` then they are installed.
-If you see an error message, then you're going to have to install it.
+If you see an error message, then you're also going to have to install it manually.
+Again, a quick google search should tell you how to do it, although it is very rare that these packages aren't installed.

 Telling your system where KPP is
 --------------------------------

-Now that Flex is installed, we need to make sure that the system knows where KPP is in your system.
-We do that by altering a file called ``.bashrc``, which sets some configurations for your terminal (if you're using a Bash terminal).
+Now that we have the dependecies installed, we need to make sure that your computer knows where KPP is in your system.
+We do that by altering a file called ``.bashrc``, which sets some configurations for your terminal (if you're using a Bash terminal; other shells have slightly different files but the process is the same!).
 This is a text file and we simply need to add some lines.
 We'll do that step by step.

 First, in the directory where you unpacked KPP, run the command ``pwd`` to print the present working directory and copy its output.
-You'll need this to tell your terminal where KPP is.
+You'll need this for the next steps.

 Now you need to open and edit ``.bashrc`` which can be done with many programs.
 The best option would be to try ``gedit``, ``geany``, ``pluma`` or ``abiword``,